commodity-js/commodity/packages/commodity/README.md

 -   Shared context - Assemble the context once at the entry point, access everywhere without prop-drilling.
 -   Smart memoization - Dependencies injected once per assemble() context for optimal performance.
 -   Context switching - Override context anywhere in the call stack using reassemble().
--   Context enrichment - Add new context and products deep in the call stack by using just-in-time suppliers.
+-   Context enrichment - Add new context and products deep in the call stack by using assemblers.

 ⚡ Waterfall Management